Pantonym/DV300_Term1/README.md

 <!-- Short Description -->
 <h3 align="center">SpyNet: A Crafting and Warehouse Manager</h3>
-<p align="center"> This is a crafting and warehouse manager where PostgreSQL
+<p align="center"> This is a crafting and warehouse manager web application utilizing PostgreSQL
     <br>
     <!-- Bug and New Feature Links -->
     <a href="https://github.com/Pantonym/DV300_Term1/issues">Report Bug</a>